MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_mapping.php.txt

 			}
 			$logging->setup(
 				sprintf(
-					// translators: %1$s is the status word "Error". %1$s is the Id of a Salesforce object. %2$s is the ID of a mapping object. esc_html__( 'Error: Mapping: there is already a WordPress object mapped to the Salesforce object %1$s and the mapping object ID is %2$s', 'object-sync-for-salesforce' ), esc_attr( $data['salesforce_id'] ),
+					// translators: %1$s is the status word "Error". %2$s is the Id of a Salesforce object. %3$s is the ID of a mapping object. esc_html__( '%1$s: Mapping: there is already a WordPress object mapped to the Salesforce object %2$s and the mapping object ID is %3$s', 'object-sync-for-salesforce' ), ucfirst( esc_attr( $status ) ),
+					esc_attr( $data['salesforce_id'] ),
 					absint( $id )
 				),